DianaPachon/Unit-4-Game/README.md

 ### Table of Contest

-1.Outline
+1. Outline

-2.Game Instructions
+2. Game Instructions

-3.Programs
+3. Programs

-4.location
+4. Location

-5.Game Display
+5. Game Display

 ### Outline
 By using Javascript/jQuery and the Math.floor(Math.random()) function